Preparing for Teacher Training

 It may seem obvious, but it is important that you decide which age group you want to teach before you apply.
-This can help you to focus and you can gain relevant experience to support your application.
 If you are undecided between age groups (see below) then doing some voluntary work or going on a taster course will help you.
+Areas could include:

 In most cases we ask for two references in a teacher training application.
 Ensure that at least one of your references is someone in the education field, for example a head teacher or head of department in a school/college.
 The second reference should be from an employer.
 Find out more about referneces and referees.

 Make your application stand out from the crowd